bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 ### Support for `IJSInProcessRuntime` and `IJSUnmarshalledRuntime`

-bUnit's `IJSRuntime` supports being cast to the `IJSInProcessRuntime` and `IJSUnmarshalledRuntime` types, just like Blazors `IJSRuntime`.
+bUnit's `IJSRuntime` supports being cast to the `IJSInProcessRuntime` and `IJSUnmarshalledRuntime` types, just like Blazor's `IJSRuntime`.

-To set up a handler for a `Invoke` and `InvokeUnmarshalled` call, just use the regular `Setup` and `SetupVoid` methods on bUnit's JSInterop.
+To set up a handler for an `Invoke` or `InvokeUnmarshalled` call, just use the regular `Setup` and `SetupVoid` methods on bUnit's JSInterop.

 ## Support for importing JavaScript Modules

 Since the .NET 5 release of Blazor, it has been possible to import JavaScript modules directly from components.
-This is supported by bUnit's JSInterop through the `SetupModule` methods, that setup calls to `InvokeAsync<IJSObjectReference>`.
+This is supported by bUnit's JSInterop through the `SetupModule` methods, that sets up calls to `InvokeAsync<IJSObjectReference>`.

 The `SetupModule` methods return a module JSInterop, that can be configured to handle the any JavaScript calls using the `Setup` and `SetupVoid` methods.
 For example, to configure bUnit's JSInterop to handle an import of the JavaScript module `hello.js`, and a call to the function `world()` in that model, do the following: